17 Myths to Bust about Bike Touring [and a few that might actually be true]

 Not contributing to the local economy

 If there’s one thing bike traveling taught me (well, there are many actually) is that the world is full of opportunities.
-Before setting off on the big journey, I was struggling to find a decent job, suffering because I couldn’t make a living out of my passions, constantly compromising, working for people I deeply disliked.
+Before setting off on the big journey, I was struggling to find a decent job, suffering because I couldn’t make a living out of my passions, constantly compromising, and working for people I deeply disliked.

 One of the first questions long-term travelers are asked is: don’t you think about your future, what are you going to do after this?
 Well, my advice is not to be concerned about this.